zxc2007/Anonymous/README.md

 ### Installation:
-How to install on termux via git. use step by step to install the anonymous tool in the way below. then install the package first, which is the package that needs [`python`](https://www.python.org) [`mpv`](https://github.com/Neo-Oli/Termux-Mpv) [`git`](https://github.com/termux/termux-packages) then run
+How to install on termux via git. follow or use step by step to install the anonymous tool in the way below. then install the package first, which is the package that needs [`python`](https://www.python.org) [`mpv`](https://github.com/Neo-Oli/Termux-Mpv) [`git`](https://github.com/termux/termux-packages) then run
 ```text
 git clone https://github.com/stepbystepexe/Anonymous
 cd Anonymous
 ls
 chmod +x
 ```
-for supporters of installing python pip with the command
+for supporters of installing python pip with the command this below
 ```text
 pip install -r requirement.txt
 ```